 CUSD will be last amongst all of its neighboring districts to reopen and in the bottom 20% of Santa Clara County with an initial reopening proposal of 75 minutes, 2x a week.

 The purpose of this campaign is to recall CUSD Board Trustees who will not fight unions and not fully reopen CUSD schools.

 We have filed our intent and petition to recall Lori Cunningham with Santa Clara County Registrar of Voters.
 A copy of the intent letter is here.
 We are recalling Lori because she was President of the CUSD Board during the school closures and had multiple opportunities to push for reopening last year but has stymied progress.

 Our friends at Recall SF School Board put together a great slide with the process and we updated it for CUSD.
-We are now at the last step awaiting the Santa Clara County Registrar of Voters to approve our petition.
+We are now at the first step of the petition process.
+We have to collect 11,768 signatures by Oct 4, 2021.

 We have prepared the forms and have already collected the signatures to file intent letters to recall Sylvia Leong, Jerry Liu, Satheesh Madhathil and Phyllis Vogel.
 We will continue to monitor progress towards our goal and file those intents to recall accordingly.

 Our goal is to return our children to the classrooms 6 hours a day, 5 days a week for in-person education NOW.
 Even at the height of the pandemic in December, at least 44% of our parents were prepared to send their kids back to schools even if just for a few hours a week and possibly with a different teacher.